JamieFarrelly/Popular-Site-Subdomains/README.md

 * Each company has their own .txt file, eg. Facebook.txt
 * There are no duplicates in the list
 * The list is in alphabetical order, [you could use this site to do that](http://alphabetizer.flap.tv/)
-* http://, https:// or www. is not in any of the subdomains
+* http://, https:// or www. is not in any of the subdomains (as well as no trailing slashes at the end of the domain)